-Lok Sabha Election 2019: BJP first list out, PM to, Amit Shah from Gandhinagar

-Lok Sabha Election 2019: BJP first list out, PM to contest from Varanasi, Amit Shah from Gandhinagar
+Lok Sabha Election 2019: BJP first list out, PM to contest from Varanasi

-New Delhi, Mar 21: The Bharatiya Janata Party on Thursday released its first list of candidates for the upcoming Lok Sabha elections that begin from April 11 and end on May 19.
+New Delhi, Mar 21: The Bharatiya Janata Party on Thursday released its first list of candidates for the upcoming Lok Sabha elections.

 Prime Minister Narendra Modi will contest from Varanasi, while BJP president Amit Shah will contest from Gandhinagar.
 Union home minister Rajnath Singh will contest the elections from Lucknow with Nitin Gadkari contesting from Nagpur.